La scuola

 La scuola (also known as School) is a 1995 Italian comedy-drama film directed by Daniele Luchetti.
 It is loosely based on two books by Domenico Starnone, Ex Cattedra and Sottobanco.

 The film was awarded with the David di Donatello for Best Film.

 Plot

-In a grammar school in the outskirts of Rome, it's the last day of school before the summer holidays.
-Professor Vivaldi, Italian literature teacher, before the end bitterly remembers what happened in that year and he wonders what will happen to those young students that he cared for as children from their first day of school.
-But they've paid him off in a somewhat offensive way, given that, as the professor has noted, today's youth are in most cases changed, drifters and without a sense of civic duty.
+It is the last day of school in a run-down technical institute in the Roman suburbs before the summer break.
+Mr. Vivaldi, an Italian literature teacher, bitterly remembers what happened during the school year and wonders what will happen to those young students that he cared for as children from their first day of school: they've paid him off in a somewhat offensive way, given that, as the teacher has noted, today's youth have changed, they are drifters and without a sense of civic duty.